rapiddweller/rapiddweller-benerator-ce/doc/maven_benerator_plugin.md

 ## Profile-based configuration

-In cooperative software development you are supposed to keep your individual configuration private.
+In cooperative software development, you are supposed to keep your individual configuration private.
 E.g. you might have individual database configurations on your local development systems.
 You can then specify them as profile properties in a Maven settings.xml file in your user directory.

 ```xml